 In his historic first term in office, President Obama succeeded in enacting health-care reform, a financial industry regulatory overhaul, tax cuts and a nuclear arms treaty with Russia among many other legislative accomplishments.
 What policy issues remain unfinished business for the Obama Administration?
-What will the President focus on in his second term?
-One of President Obama’s closest advisors and architect of his two winning historic Presidential runs for the Oval Office, David Axelrod looks at today’s headlines and analyzes the key issues at stake over the next four years providing valuable insights from his unique vantage point.
+What will the President focus on in his remaining time in office and how will he work with a Republican-controlled Congress?
+What impact does the 2016 race for the White House have on both the Democrats and Republicans?
+One of President Obama’s closest advisors and architect of his two winning historic Presidential runs for the Oval Office, David Axelrod looks at today’s headlines and analyzes the key issues at stake over the next two years providing valuable insights from his unique vantage point.

 From the financial crisis and the wars in Iraq and Afghanistan to the fight for health care reform and an unsettled situation in the Middle East, the Obama Administration has been tested with issues of enormous consequences.
 As President Obama’s senior advisor, David Axelrod worked 20 feet from the Oval Office.
 Now he brings his perspectives on leadership as someone who was in the room as monumental decisions were made affecting the lives of millions, around the world.
 Drawing on his years as a top strategist and spokesman for the President, Axelrod gives audiences a behind-the-scenes look at life in the White House and what he has learned from his experiences on the world stage.